 The Queens Night Market, Senator Ramos’s collaboration with the MTA, and détentes with the police are all positive steps forward, but they’re not permanent solutions, advocates say.
 “The city has never considered vendors as legitimate as other types of small businesses,” Shapiro told us.
 “That’s basically what it comes down to.”

-Rosa, one of the vendors that Leticia works with at Corona Plaza, has been selling homemade Ecuadorian food for 20 years, ten of those in Corona Plaza.
+Rosa, one of the vendors that Ochoa, the community organizer, works with, has been selling homemade Ecuadorian food for 20 years, ten of those in Corona Plaza.
 Over a small charcoal grill, she cooks skewers of meat, with corn and hot dogs sticking up from her cart like bouquets of flowers.
 Street vending is “a tradition of my family,” she told us in Spanish.
 “My mom sold in Ecuador, and now it’s something that I like to do – to cook and sell and be in the street with people.
 I don’t like being at home.”
 She said that she works every day because if she doesn’t, her regulars get upset.

 Rosa has been working with the Street Vendor Project for four years now, and said they have helped her with tickets and to understand city ordinances because she doesn’t speak English.
 “Mateo is great,” she said, referring to Shapiro.
 “He helps us with everything.”